harsgak/AutoFi/README.md

 ## Compatibility and support.
-This app should work on any Android 4.4+ device with WiFi.
-Currently supported IISER networks are IISERUG1, IISERUG5, IISERPG and Guest.
+This app should work on any device with WiFi and Android version 5.0 and up.
+Currently supported IISER networks are ~~IISERUG1, IISERUG5, IISERPG and~~ Guest.
 Note that Faculty, Alpha, IISERCONF are currently **not** supported by default.

 For support, feature request or sending kudos you can send an email by long tapping the developer tags in the app.
 If you use Github I would prefer you just star this repo and open an [issue](https://github.com/harsgak/AutoFi/issues) for whatever you need.

+## Notice
+As of 28 September 2017, IISER has discontinued various student network SSIDs and opened a singular `Students` SSID for all students.
+To address this change an update to AutoFi is forthcoming.
+In the meanwhile AutoFi users can continue getting logged in automatically by switching to `Guest` network.